antieau/antieau.github.io/_posts/2026-07-31-hodge-fourfolds.markdown

 The original output included a formalization, but it was very incomplete, just formalizing Theorem A from Theorem B and all of the easy reduction steps.
 Theorem B itself was not formalized.
 I have no doubt this could have been done; however, the humans were able to check the proof directly.

+Thanks to Bryna Kra for suggesting I include the exact details here.